shamrin/taskbash/README.md

 ## Why?

 It's like https://github.com/go-task/task, but without YAML and Go.
+(Nothing wrong about Go as a language, but runner script should have zero dependencies of its own, if possible.)